-By tying its revenue to clients' AUM, SEI should benefit from long-term appreciation in capital markets.
+By tying its revenue to clients' assets under management, SEI should benefit from long-term appreciation in capital markets.

 Because its revenue is spread across many asset manager clients, an investment in SEI could be viewed as less risky than an investment in an asset manager.

-SEI is reaching the point where it can start to monetize its investment in its Global Wealth Platform.
+The company is reaching the point where it can start to monetize its investment in its SEI Wealth Platform.
 Read more

 Revenue in the company's largest segment, private banking, has been declining over the past few years, and margins have compressed dramatically over the past decade.

 Consolidation among its client base could lead to fewer opportunities for SEI.

-SEI's accounting treatment of its ownership in LSV has been changed and is now less transparent.
+SEI's accounting treatment of its ownership in LSV has changed and is now less transparent.
 Read more